goinfinite/ez/README.md

 ### Building

-SFM is likely on the marketplace of your cloud provider already, but if you want to build it yourself.
+FLEET is likely on the marketplace of your cloud provider already, but if you want to build it yourself.

 The software itself is a single binary, but it requires openSUSE MicroOS to run.

 1. Once you have uploaded the openSUSE MicroOS cloud-init image to your provider, attach a secondary unformatted disk and deploy the VM.

-2. Get the SFM binary and download it to the `/var/infinite/` directory.
+2. Get the FLEET binary and download it to the `/var/infinite/` directory.

 3. Then run the installer, the system will reboot and once you get the success message, you are good to go:

 ```
-sfm sys-install
+fleet sys-install
 ```

 ## REST API